-Principle 2 Fishing operations should allow for the maintenance of the structure, productivity, function and diversity ecosystem (including habitat and associated dependent and ecologically related species) on which the fisher 33.3 83 2.1 (MSC Criterion 1) The fishery is conducted in a way that maintains natural functional relationships among species and shou trophic cascades or ecosystem state changes. ald not lead to 43.8 83 2.1.1 There is adequate understanding of ecosystem factors relevant to the distribution and life history strategy of species. of the target 23.4 - 2.1.1.1 Are the nature, sensitivity and distribution of habitats relevant to the fishing operations known?
+Principle 2 Fishing operations should allow for the maintenance of the structure, productivity, function and diversity of the ecosystem (including habitat and associated dependent and ecologically related species) on which the fishery depends 33.3 83 2.1 (MSC Criterion 1) The fishery is conducted in a way that maintains natural functional relationships among species and should not lead to trophic cascades or ecosystem state changes.
+43.8 83 2.1.1 There is adequate understanding of ecosystem factors relevant to the distribution and life history strategy of the target species.
+23.4 - 2.1.1.1 Are the nature, sensitivity and distribution of habitats relevant to the fishing operations known?
 60 Appropriate information exists but may not be comprehensive or up to date.
 The seasonal distribution of fishing operations is mapped.
-Status Report (QSR) for the North Sea ecosystem in 1993.
+The North Sea ecosystem is well studied, with the North Sea Task Force (NSTF), produced a Quality Status Report (QSR) for the North Sea ecosystem in 1993.
 Knowledge is continually updated using available information on oceanography, plankton, fish distribution and abundance, and the interactions between these fish components gathered during annual scientific research survey cruises.
 Certain types of data, notably those related to fisheries, physical oceanography, plankton and nutrients, are measured typically throughout the North Sea, with many programmes covering several decades of observation.
 Specifically related to German efforts, the Federal Research Centre for Fisheries (Institute for Sea Fisheries) performs an annual small-scale bottom trawl survey covering sites across the North Sea.
-This survey has been performed for 20 years, collecting a time series of environmental, ecosystem and , R29, R82, 34 33.3 85 80 Nature, sensitivity and distribution of all main habitats are known in adequate detail.
+This survey has been performed for 20 years, collecting a time series of environmental, ecosystem and 33.3 85 80 Nature, sensitivity and distribution of all main habitats are known in adequate detail.
 Information is recent.
 The distribution of fishing operations is monitored. biological information.
 Other data, including biological effects (ecotoxicology), sediment chemistry (contaminants), species introductions, hazardous algal blooms in coastal waters and benthos surveys, tend to be more localized (for example in coastal waters) or cover years rather than decades.
 These processes are being linked within the ICES regional ecosystems group, OSPAR and SAHFOS into an Integrated Ecosystem Approach.
 Information on the geographic distribution of particularly vulnerable habitats is being gathered through side-scan sonar tracks, dredging and benthic sampling programmes performed by fisheries and oceanographic institutions around the North Sea, all helping to identify these areas in greater detail.
 The 100 The nature, sensitivity and the distribution of all habitats relevant to the fishing operations are known in detail.
 Information is recent.
 The distribution of fishing operations and their effort is monitored, and an appropriate time series of information is available.
 Ecosystem Management Plan exercise performed by Norway for the Barents Sea is expected to be expanded into the northern North Sea.
 Distribution of fishing vessel position (although not necessarily fishing effort, in particular in relation to specific habitat types) is recorded via vessel monitoring systems (VMS).
 For German vessels engaged in fishing in international waters and in the EEZs of other countries (for example in the North Sea), VMS is required and logbooks record fishing locations and effort.
 This information allows comparisons of fishing activities with critical habitats identified through the studies described above.